MitulMistry/rails-storyplan/NOTES.md

 **TODO:**
--Fix brand and toggle icon overlap on smallest media query break (for header) -Center pagination
+-Switch from Bower to Webpack for front end dependencies -Overhaul front end - design and implementation

--Overhaul front end - design and implementation -change authorizations to use Pundit
+-Write more integration tests
--set up image uploading with Paperclip
+-Change authorizations to use Pundit
--set up comments for models other than stories - so chapters, characters, stories - using polymorphic associations: https://launchschool.com/blog/understanding-polymorphic-associations-in-rails -set up new comment forms - form partial
+-Set up comments for models other than stories - so chapters, characters, stories - using polymorphic associations: https://launchschool.com/blog/understanding-polymorphic-associations-in-rails -Set up new comment forms - form partial
--set up chapter ordering
+-Set up chapter ordering

 **FUTURE FEATURES:**
 -Writing environment - storing formatted text